This article will talk about the most popular PaaS platforms available to host your modern application.

 Heroku Platform is one of the pioneer PaaS providers.

 It allows you to focus on delivering solutions and deploying applications, not operations.
 With Heroku Platform, you can build and deploy functionalities at your fingertips.
 You can start developing your application immediately.
-Everything required for the app is already managed and provided by Heroku Platform.
+Everything required for the app is already managed and provided by the Heroku Platform.
 In the world of DevOps, you dev and Heroku ops.

 You can get it started through their neat dashboard or CLI.